 Keep in mind that the Deku Scrubs are plants, which means they are made of wood, which means that they, and more specifically, Deku Scrub Link, are extremely flammable.
 For that matter, so is Zora Link.
 Catch even the slightest fire-based attack and he instantly goes down in flames.

 Gorons cannot swim due to their stonelike weight.
 If you jump into water while wearing the Goron Mask, Link will instantly drown, then respawn minus one heart of health.

 Several characters will only give you respect in one form.
-The girl in the treasure chest shop actually charges different rates depending on which species you are, while the Curiosity Shop will only do business with humans.
+The girl in the treasure chest shop charges different rates depending on which species you are, while the Curiosity Shop will only do business with humans.

 "Eesh.
 You frighten me.
 I keep special hours for folks like you.
 Try comin' back at half past never."

 After you find all of the members as a Deku Scrub, the Bombers refuse to accept you into their gang.
 This particular prejudice is caused by their negative previous experience with the Skull Kid.

 Fast-Forward Mechanic: Not only is there a song to skip ahead ("Song of Double Time"), but also to slow it down ("Inverted Song of Time") and reset time ("Song of Time"), which also doubles as the way to save your game.